top of page

 How I Work

-Through learning about these narratives, we start to see patterns emerge in what was once a tangled jumble of symptoms.
+As we move through life, we create and collect narratives about ourselves, some of which we outgrow, and some of which never quite fit in the first place.
+By getting to know these narratives, we start to see patterns emerge.
 When we understand our patterns and where they came from, we better understand how to break repetitive cycles.
-We're not merely revisiting the past, but traveling back to view it with fresh eyes and create new meanings and pathways.
+We're not merely revisiting the past, but traveling back to view it with fresh eyes, to create new meanings and come away with greater clarity.

 As the patient, you lead this process.
 We go at your pace to meet your needs and goals for the treatment.
-I work with you by listening without judgment, and helping you put your experiences and feelings into words.
-Speaking freely is a crucial part of the process, and I work to create a safe environment that allows you to do so.
+I work with you by listening without judgment, and helping you put your experiences and feelings into words to gain greater insight.

 Qualifications